 As a chef I get this question a lot.
 If I could only pick the best restaurants in Colorado Springs, what would they be?

 Whether it’s for a special occasion or casual night out, these are my top picks and must-try eats in Colorado Springs.

-I hope this list of the best restaurants inspires you to explore and enjoy all of the food and local produce that this bustling mountain city has to offer.
+I hope this list of the best restaurants inspires you to enjoy all of the food and local produce that this bustling mountain city has to offer.

 1. Denver Biscuit CO